-We encourage community members, students, faculty, staff, and guests to report all crimes, suspicious activity, and public safety-related incidents and hazards to the Department of Public Safety or other designated security department and/or official and local law enforcement accurately and in a timely manner (see contact information on the following page).
+We encourage community members, students, faculty, staff, and guests to immediately report all crimes, suspicious activity, and public safety-related incidents and hazards to the Security Department or other designated security department and/or official and local law enforcement accurately and in a timely manner (see contact information on the following page).
 This should also be done when a victim elects to, or is unable to, make such a report.

-If sexual assault (including rape, fondling, incest, and statutory rape), domestic violence, dating violence, stalking or other crimes occur, staff on the scene, including Public Safety, will offer the victim services and options for filing a report.
-All crimes should be reported to the Department of Public Safety, the Civil Rights and Title IX Coordinator, or other designated department or official to ensure inclusion in the annual crime statistics and to aid us in providing timely warning notices to the community as appropriate.
+If sexual assault (including rape, fondling, incest, and statutory rape), domestic violence, dating violence, stalking or other crimes occur, staff on the scene, including the Security Department, will offer the victim services and options for filing a report.
+All crimes should be reported to the Security Department, the Civil Rights and Title IX Coordinator, or other designated department or official to ensure inclusion in the annual crime statistics and to aid us in providing timely warning notices to the community as appropriate.